zac850/shopping-cart/README.md

  conda activate shopping-cart
  ```

-Now navigate to the folder the program download exists in (should be your desktop, if you followed step 1):
+Now navigate to the folder the program download exists in (should be your desktop, if you followed step 1) (if on windows, use \ instead of /):

  ```sh
 cd ~/Desktop/shopping-cart